When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Background and Motivation

 Based on the table, we have the following findings.
-(1) Most existing APR systems, including the latest systems proposed in 2020, have not adopted any RTS strategy to optimize the efficiency of patch validation.
+(1) Most existing APR systems, including the latest system proposed in 2022, have not adopted any RTS strategy to optimize the efficiency of patch validation.
 In other words, the whole test suite is repeatedly executed against each generated patch, including the tests that are not affected by the patch at all.
-(2) The few APR systems which adopt RTS are all based on dynamic RTS.\Comment{ In other words, dynamic RTS is preferred in existing APR systems. } This makes sense as prior regression testing studies show that static RTS can be imprecise and unsafe (e.g., due to Java Reflections)~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16,DBLP:journals/pacmpl/ShiHZML19}.
-(3) For the few APR systems using RTS, they adopt RTS at different granularities (highlighted by different colors in the table).
-For example, \prapr{} performs dynamic statement-level RTS, while \capgen{} uses class-level RTS in implementation.
+Although some system (i.e., VarFix) adopts random sampling to reduce the test executions, it still execute the entire test suite after the sampled test are passing.
+(2) The few APR systems which adopt RTS are all based on dynamic RTS.
+This makes sense as prior regression testing studies show that static RTS can be imprecise and unsafe (e.g., due to Java Reflections)~\cite{DBLP:conf/sigsoft/LegunsenHSLZM16,DBLP:journals/pacmpl/ShiHZML19}.
+(3) For the few APR systems using RTS, they adopt RTS at different granularities (highlighted by different colors in the table) without clear justification.
+For example, \prapr{} directly performs dynamic statement-level RTS, while \capgen{} uses class-level RTS.

+\Comment{As for RTP strategies, we find that there is no APR system that has adopted any RTP strategy to accelerate patch validation.
+Several APR systems (e.g., PraPR) execute the originally-failed tests before originally-passed tests with an early-exit mechanism, but they do not further schedule the execution order within the originally-failed/passed tests.
+In particular, RSRepair-A~\cite{DBLP:journals/tse/YuanB20/arja}, the only existing APR system that leverages a fine-level test prioritization strategy in patch validation, executes the tests that fail on more validated patches earlier.
+Note that such a prioritization strategy has been proposed specifically for the APR scenario~\cite{DBLP:conf/icsm/QiML13}, and does not belong to RTP category.}

-\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Motivation:} RTS is neglected by most APR systems and different RTS strategies are adopted by those few APR systems using RTS.
-Therefore, it remains unknown how necessary it is to adopt RTS in APR and how different RTS strategies affect APR efficiency.
-To bridge this knowledge gap, we perform the first study on the impact of RTS strategies on APR efficiency. \end{mdframed}
+\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Motivation:} RTS is neglected by most APR systems and different RTS strategies are randomly adopted for those few systems using RTS.
+Therefore, it remains unknown how necessary it is to adopt RTS in APR and how different RTS techniques affect APR efficiency.
+To bridge this knowledge gap, we perform the first extensive study on the impact of RTS on APR efficiency. \end{mdframed}